StevenPate/bookshelves.dev/src/content/shelves/kids-books-i-dont-get-tired-of.md

 - kids
 books:
 - ISBN: '9781481464444'
-  details: true
 - ISBN: '9780618256273'
   description: 'Katy etc. '
 - ISBN: '9781452150130'
+  authors: ['Brendan Wenzel']
 - ISBN: '9780358362616'
 - ISBN: '9780064430685'
 - ISBN: '9780142403877'
 - ISBN: '9780805047905'
+  description: |
-  description: What a debut book.
-The rhythm of this book, the distinctive illustration
-    style, the clever conceit connecting page to page and breaking the fourth wall...
+    What a debut book.
+The rhythm of this book, the distinctive illustration style, the clever conceit connecting page to page and breaking the fourth wall...
     *Brown Bear* is just incredible to me.
 - ISBN: '9780688149000'